BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: Introduction

 In our present endeavor, we have focused on the 1D and 2D diffeomorphism invariant theories and derived (i) the proper (i.e. off-shell nilpotent and absolutely anticommuting) (anti-)BRST symmetry transformations, and (ii) the {\it universal} (anti-)BRST invariant CF-type restriction(s) by exploiting the theoretical potential of the MBTSA to BRST formalism.
 The theoretical arsenal of the MBTSA enables us to obtain the proper (anti-)BRST symmetry transformations for {\it only} a specific kinds of variables/fields and the (anti-)BRST invariant CF-type restriction(s).
-However, in our present endeavor, we have shown that the (anti-)BRST symmetry transformations for the {\it rest} of the variables can be computed by exploiting the sacrosanct properties of (i) the nilpotency, (ii) the absolute anticommutativity, and (iii) the (anti-)BRST invariance of the CF-type restriction(s).
+However, in our present endeavor, we have shown that the (anti-)BRST symmetry transformations for the {\it rest} of the variables can be computed by exploiting the key properties of (i) the nilpotency, (ii) the absolute anticommutativity, and (iii) the (anti-)BRST invariance of the CF-type restriction(s).
 In this context, we have derived the {\it quantum} (anti-)BRST symmetry transformations for the 1D diffeomorphism invariant model of an {\it interacting} scalar relativistic particle (cf. Appendix C below).
 One of the key highlights of our present endeavor is the derivation of the {\it universal} CF-type restriction(s) for the 1D and 2D diffeomorphism invariant theories which are nothing but the {\it special} cases of the D-dimensional (anti-)BRST invariant CF-type restrictions that have been derived in our earlier works [7, 8] on the D-dimensional diffeomorphism invariant theory.
-As we have pointed out in our earlier works, the existence of the (anti-)BRST invariant CF-type restriction(s) for the {\it quantum} (anti-)BRST invariant theories is as fundamental as the existence is of the first-class constraints for the {\it classical} gauge theories because the CF-type restrictions are (i) connected with the geometrical objects called gerbes (see, e.g. [19, 20]), and (ii) responsible for the validity of the absolute anticommutativity property of the (anti-)BRST symmetries as well as the existence of a set of coupled (but equivalent) (anti-)BRST invariant Lagrangians/Lagrangian densities for an (anti-)BRST invariant theory.
-In the case of an Abelian 1-form theory, the CF-type restriction is {\it trivial} and, hence, a {\it single} (anti-)BRST invariant Lagrangian exists for this theory.
+As we have pointed out earlier, the existence of the (anti-)BRST invariant CF-type restriction(s) for the {\it quantum} (anti-)BRST invariant theories is as fundamental as the existence is of the first-class constraints for the {\it classical} gauge theories {\it because} the CF-type restrictions are (i) connected with the geometrical objects called gerbes (see, e.g. [28, 29]), (ii) responsible for the validity of the absolute anticommutativity property of the (anti-)BRST symmetries, and (iii) the reasons behind the existence of a set of coupled (but equivalent) (anti-)BRST invariant Lagrangians/Lagrangian densities for an (anti-)BRST invariant theory.
+In the case of an Abelian 1-form gauge theory, the CF-type restriction is {\it trivial}\footnote{The other such interesting physical systems are the gauge theories of (i) the free non-relativistic particle (cf. Sec.
+2), (ii) the free scalar relativistic particle (cf. Sec.
+3), and (iii) the interacting scalar relativistic particle with the {\it background} electromagnetic fields (cf. Sec.
+5).
+It is interesting to point out that {\it all} these systems are described by a {\it single} (anti-)BRST invariant Lagrangian (cf. Secs.
+2, 3 and 5 for details).} and, hence, only a {\it single} (anti-)BRST invariant Lagrangian density exists.
+Physically, the geometrical objects gerbes provide the (anti-)BRST invariant relationship(s) among different kinds of basic and auxiliary fields which possess the {\it same} ghost number.
+For instance, in our present endeavor, we have such kinds of relationships [cf. Eqs.
+(23),(24),(40),(106)] for the 1D and 2D gauge and diffeomorphism invariant theories.
+In most of the cases, the geometrical objects gerbes connect the Nakanishi-Lautrup auxiliary fields/variables with the (anti-)ghost fields/variables of our theories.